 Dear Mr. Doyle:

-The East Bay Community Foundation applauds the East Bay Regional Park District's emphasis on health and outdoor activity.
-With that in mind, I am writing on behalf of the Foundation in support of the East Bay Regional Park District's application for a Community Transformation Grant (CTG).
+I applaud the East Bay Regional Park District's emphasis on health and outdoor activity.
+With that mind, I am writing in support of the East Bay Regional Park District's application for a Community Transformation Grant (CTG).